Intern Thomas Matthews talks us through everything from what led him to law to his love for horse racing.

 I finished my undergraduate and was not too sure what to do next.
 I had always considered doing a masters but I was more tempted to do it after a traineeship, as seemingly practical experience can really help.
 However, with the pandemic I knew I would find the FE-1s with their lack of structure quite hard and did not want to them online, so I took the plunge and did the masters.

-What department are you working with in MHC?
+What department are you working in?

 I am working in the Corporate Department.